reedcodes/talks/source/presentation/2022-hew/markdown/03-colors.md

 {% image "screen-color.png", "grid display of the brand colors in use for the example style guide" %}

 {%- notes -%}
+when the styleguide is generated, the comments from the CSS are used to create the pages.
+Displayed: name of pattern, description.
+Numbering based on weight and heirarchy.
+Loops through colors to output on page with information from the "colors" part of the CSS
 {%- endnotes -%}
 {%- endslide -%}